Jimmy Neutron vs. Jimmy Negatron

-Jimmy Neutron vs. Jimmy Negatron is a video game for the Microsoft Windows and Game Boy Advance.
-In the game, the player plays as Jimmy Neutron as he tries to stop his evil doppelganger, Jimmy Negatron, from his evil deeds.
+Jimmy Neutron vs. Jimmy Negatron is a video game for Microsoft Windows and Game Boy Advance.
+In the game, the player plays as Jimmy Neutron as he always tries to stop his evil doppelganger, Jimmy Negatron, from his evil deeds.
 It was published by THQ and Nick Games and developed by AWE Games (PC) and Human Soft (GBA).
-This is the only Jimmy Neutron video game that is not movie based.
 The PC version contains a demo for SpongeBob SquarePants: Employee of the Month which was released around the same time.

 Gameplay

 Similar to the PC version of the previous game, Jimmy Neutron vs. Jimmy Negatron is a third-person 3D video game which has gameplay largely consisting of puzzles and problem-solving, with Jimmy having to solve various puzzles to progress, such as gathering required items or passing obstacles.
 Besides puzzle solving, there are enemies that the player must avoid or battle with in boss fights to progress through certain locations.
 Throughout the game, the player primarily plays Jimmy Neutron, the protagonist.